 I have been a Heartfulness practitioner for more than 20 years and have been a trainer since 2003.
 It has been the single most important part of my life ever since.
 It answered a need for a sense of meaning and purpose in my life that I had no idea I had; or more accurately, it removed the need for a sense of meaning and purpose by fulfilling that need at its source.

-In my case, it’s the only reason I made it to 40 years old.
+In my case, it’s the only reason I made it to 40 years of age.
 I had been lost, disoriented and rudderless, and I knew that if I continued on that trajectory, I wouldn’t last much longer before petering out.
 For others, who may have totally different life situations, it has provided a dimension to their lives that has been more fulfilling that they could have imagined.

 I have experienced in myself, and seen in many other people too, a complete transformation through Heartfulness via a genuine softening of the heart, an overall balancing and a sense of subtle but deeply profound inner joy and fulfilment.